openmpf/openmpf/README.md

 - Non-Proprietary Nature
   - Allows for integration of 'best of breed' algorithms without a pre-defined list of vendors or algorithms.
 - Extendable Plugin Framework
-  - Out of the box support for well-known algorithms such as Caffe, and DLib and OpenCV face detection.
+  - Out of the box support for well-known algorithms such as Caffe and OpenCV face detection.
   - Enables rapid integration of commercial or open-source algorithms.
 - Scalable, Web-friendly Architecture
   - REST Web Services and a modern UI provide the capability to manage jobs, manage deployed components, and monitor system status.